IvoryDuke/HillVacuum/docs/manual/T20 - paint/S02 - paint_quick.md

 ### Quick prop subtool
-Selects the prop placed in the temporary slot.
+Paints the prop stored in the quick slot, if any.
+After the `Left mouse` is released it is automatically deselected.